Boland Hall fire: Fire

 Though no accelerant was used, the fire burned hot enough to melt the synthetic carpet of the hall, causing severe injuries to many of the students attempting to escape the conflagration by crawling on the floor to reach the stairs.
 In an effort to aid the evacuation of students, the resident assistant for the third floor, Dana Christmas, ran down the halls and knocked on doors in an effort to wake students up and alert them to the danger.

 Most students on the third floor evacuated through the thick smoke using the staircases; a few jumped over 40 ft to the ground.
+The residence hall had gone through several years of false fire alarms, causing students to ignore the alarms, including the one warning of this fire.

 Victims

 Three students died; Aaron Karol and Frank Caltabilota died of thermal injuries, and John Giunta died due to smoke inhalation.
 Two of the deceased were found in a lounge, and the third was found in a nearby room.
 Fifty-six students, police officers and firefighters were injured, four seriously enough to require lengthy hospital stays and rehabilitation.

-Another cause of the injuries/deaths was the fact that the residence hall had gone through several years of false fire alarms, causing students to ignore the alarms, including the one warning of this fire.